 The mighty RIB (Rigid Inflatable Boat) is a true power horse.
-Their strength and robustness has made them an invaluable asset for a whole host of industries.
+Their strength and robustness have made them an invaluable asset for a whole host of industries.
 Today you will see RIBs used by the military and police, as rescue boats and commercial workboats, as superyacht tenders, and as watersports and family pleasure boats.

-Their versatility, stability, low draught and impressive performance mean they can weather the elements and withstand the occasional bump.
+Their versatility, stability, low draught, and impressive performance mean they can weather the elements and withstand the occasional bump.

 RIBs are named for their sturdy, solid hull and inflatable tube system which gives them exceptional buoyancy even if a large amount of water ends up aboard in bad sea conditions.
 Many models offer removable tube systems to enable easy maintenance.
 The hull is designed for maximum performance, a deep V hull at the bow to cut through the water, with a flat area at the stern to maximize hydroplaning.
 The result is a vessel able to navigate through most seas, as comfortable as a dive boat in the tropics as it is an expedition tender in the Arctic.